-Debbie Tittle has twice served as president of the East Tennessee Register’s Association, of which she is a charter member.
-Her peers selected her as East Tennessee Register of the Year in both 1995 and 2005, and again in 2011.
+Debbie Tittle has twice served as president of the East Tennessee Registers Association, of which she is a charter member.
+Her peers selected her as East Tennessee Register of the Year in 1995, 2005 and again in 2011.

-You can learn more about the park using the likk below.
+You can learn more about the park using the link below.

 Military Discharge Records